axelinternet/madmom-scripts/README.md

 ## Usage

 bigPartyOnset runs the scripts to load annotaded data & run algorithms.
+Setup what range of thresholds to analyze with in the main function of bigPartyOnset.